Echuanw/001_python_tutorial/003_Python3_Data_Structure.md

     print(f)
 ```

-## 7 Case of Data Structure Exercises
+## 7 Case of Data Structure Practice

 ```python
 """Display marquee text on the screen"""